Kev’s Review of the La Marzocco Linea Mini

 Check Price – Shop Coffee

-Along with the prestige, you’re buying into the reliability and performance that this branding represents thanks to spending such a long time producing fantastic machines and building up a loyal following as a result of that, in the same way that car manufacturers like Ferrari, Porsche and Aston Martin cars have a appreciate of more than just the sum total of the components for the same reason.
+Along with the prestige, you’re buying into the reliability and performance that this branding represents thanks to spending such a long time producing wonderful machines and building up a loyal following as a result of that, in the same way that car manufacturers like Ferrari, Porsche and Aston Martin cars have a appreciate of more than just the sum total of the components for the same reason.

-Espresso coffee quality
+Espresso quality

-What I’d say about espresso coffee quality is I’ve been amazed at how easy it is to get an incredible shots with the LMLM.
-God shot type impacts aren’t all that far from reach when you’re working with a machine with this level of temperature stability and precision, and I can tell you, I’ve had some mega shots from this machine!
+What I’d say about espresso coffee quality is I’ve been amazed at how easy it is to get incredible shots with the LMLM.
+God shot type results aren’t all that far from reach when you’re working with a machine with this level of temperature stability and precision, and I can tell you, I’ve had some mega shots from this machine!

-There are some machines that are difficult to dial in, and to get consistent effects from shot to shot, this is definitely not the case with the Linea Mini.
-As long as you’re pairing it with a capable coffee mill, and as long as you’re utilizing high quality, freshly roasted coffee beans of course, and coffee beans that you like the taste of, then I don’t think you’ll be dissappointed in any way by the shot quality that this machine delivers, I undoubtedly haven’t been.
+There are some machines that are difficult to dial in, and to get consistent results from shot to shot, this is definitely not the case with the Linea Mini.
+As long as you’re pairing it with a capable grinder, and as long as you’re utilizing high quality, freshly roasted coffee beans of course, and coffee beans that you like the taste of, then I don’t think you’ll be dissappointed in any way by the shot quality that this machine delivers, I undoubtedly haven’t been.

-Life is like a box of chocolates, so join my Brew Time list, subscribe to my YouTube Channel, become an accredited coffee botherer (Patreon supporter), try my coffee at The Coffeeworks (utilize discount code coffeebotherers), follow me on Twitter & Instagram, follow the coffeeblog FaceBook page, and that’s all I have to say about that.
+Life is like a box of chocolates, so join my Brew Time list, subscribe to my YouTube Channel, become an accredited coffee botherer (Patreon supporter), try my coffee at The Coffeeworks (work with discount code coffeebotherers), follow me on Twitter & Instagram, follow the coffeeblog FaceBook page, and that’s all I have to say about that.

-This post first of all appeared at Coffee Blog – The UK Specialty Coffee Blog – For Lovers of REAL Coffee!
+This post firstly appeared at Coffee Blog – The UK Specialty Coffee Blog – For Lovers of GENUINE Coffee!